Facebook wants to nudge you into 'meaningful' online groups

 “When you think of the social structure of the world, we are probably one of the larger institutions that can help empower people to build communities,” Zuckerberg said in a recent interview at the company’s offices in Menlo Park, California.
 “There, I think we have a real opportunity to help make a difference.”

 Zuckerberg outlined his latest vision at a “communities summit” held Thursday in Chicago.
 It’s the company’s first gathering for the people who run millions of groups on Facebook, a feature the company rolled out years ago to little fanfare.
-That’s all changing now.
+Facebook is also rolling out new administrative tools intended to simplify the task of screening members and managing communities in hopes that will encourage people to create and cultivate more groups.

-For those who have never come across them, Facebook groups are ad hoc collections of people united by a single interest, who can use the service’s group features for sharing thoughts and photos, offering support and organizing events.
-Originally conceived as a way for small circles of friends and family to communicate more privately, groups have evolved over the years to encompass hobbies, medical conditions, military service, pets, parenthood and just about anything else you could think of.
+Facebook groups are ad hoc collections of people united by a single interest; they offer ways to chat and organize events.
+Originally conceived as a way for friends and family to communicate privately, groups have evolved to encompass hobbies, medical conditions, military service, pets, parenthood and just about anything else you could think of.

 “MEANING,” FACEBOOK STYLE

 Data-driven to its core, Facebook has quantified “meaning” so it can be sure people are getting more of it.
-(As an oft-repeated saying in the tech industry has it, “if you can’t measure it, you can’t manage it.”)
 And what Facebook aims to maximize is the time people spend in its online groups.

-In fact, Facebook explicitly defines a “meaningful” group as one that someone spends at least 30 minutes a week in.
-The company estimates that 130 million of its users are in such groups, and wants that number to exceed a billion people within the next five years.
+Whenever someone spends at least 30 minutes a week in a group, Facebook classifies it as “meaningful.”
+The company estimates that 130 million of its users are in such groups; it aims to boost that to over a billion by 2022.

-The company has already been quietly tweaking its algorithms to include more recommendations about groups that users might want to join.
-Those changes already have boosted the number of people in “meaningful” groups by 50 percent over the past six months, Zuckerberg said.
+Facebook has already been tweaking its algorithms to recommend more groups to users.
+Those changes have increased the number of people in “meaningful” groups by 50 percent over the past six months, Zuckerberg said – a testament to the power of algorithms on human behavior.

-Of course, anything that keeps people coming back to Facebook gives its algorithms more opportunities to learn about their interests and gather other personal data that helps sell advertising in other parts of its network, according to analysts.
+Of course, anything that keeps people coming back to Facebook also gives it more opportunities to learn about their interests and other personal details that help it sell advertising, according to analysts.

-“It’s really simple economics: If users are spending time on Facebook, they’re seeing more ads,” says eMarketer analyst Debra Williamson.
-“Increasing user engagement is a necessity for Facebook.
-It gives them more room to place advertising and to generate revenue.”
+“It’s really simple economics: If users are spending time on Facebook, they’re seeing more ads,” said eMarketer analyst Debra Williamson.
+“Increasing user engagement is a necessity for Facebook.”

-Zuckerberg, however, stresses the emotional and cultural aspects of groups.
-“So this big question we have been asking is, ‘So, if there 2 billion people on Facebook, why are there only (130 million) in meaningful communities?'” he said.
-“If we can get that to 1 billion, we will have reversed the whole declining trend for decades and start re-growing it to strengthen the social structure.”

 For Sarah Giberman, an artist and parent who lives in Arlington, Texas, a meaningful group is one “that serves a need in your life, that fills some space that would otherwise feel vacant.”